Skip to content

 • Implement exponential backoff for repeated failures

-• Use AbortController for clean shutdown
+• Use AbortController (SSE) or proper close handling (WebSocket) for clean shutdown

-2. Implement Deduplication
+2. Implement Deduplication (SSE)

 javascript